mamuz/phalcon-application/CONTRIBUTING.md

 ## Tests

-Add a test for your pull-request.
+Add a functional test for your pull-request.

 You can run the tests by calling `make test` from the root of the project.